 There are also online note-taking services, such as Roam whose content can be linked with Hookmark.

 Hookmark connects your notes to what they are about, and vice-versa.

 Ever want to take notes about a web page or long email?

 How often have you wanted to take notes about a web page or a long email?

-With Hook, simply use the “Link to New” command, and start taking notes in the app of your choice.
+With Hookmark, simply use the “Hook to New” command, and start taking notes in the app of your choice.